-Wild elk, wildlands under assault by private cattle industry at Point Reyes National Park.
+Wild elk, wildlands under assault by polluting cattle industry at Point Reyes National Park.

 CA Coastal Commission approves Park Service plan to free Elk from fenced Reserve.